BrijeshYadav05253/Document-Cucumber/Cucumber.md

 # Overview

-* Cucumber is an open-source software testing tool written in Ruby.
-Cucumber enables you to write test cases that anyone can easily understand regardless of their technical knowledge.

-* Cucumber Framework executes automated acceptance tests written in the “Gherkin” language.
-Gherkin is a domain-specific language for behavior descriptions.
-Gherkin is business-readable.
+* Cucumber is a free tool for testing computer software.
+It uses a language that is easy for everyone to understand, even if they don't know much about technology.
+With Cucumber, you can write tests that describe how the software should behave.
+This helps people like developers, testers, and others work together better.
+*  The language Cucumber uses is called Gherkin, and it uses words like "Given," "When," "Then," "And," and "But" to explain each step in a test.
+Cucumber is good for different types of teams because it lets everyone be part of creating and maintaining tests.
+*  The tests are written in a programming language like Ruby, and they can be connected to other testing tools.
+Cucumber helps make sure that the software does what it's supposed to do, and the tests can also be used as a type of living document to understand how the software works.

 #  Cucumber Framework

 **1-Feature file**

-Contains code written in Gherkin (plain English text)
+Feature files contain code written in the Gherkin language, which is a simple form of the English language.
+Gherkin is designed to be easily understood by both technical and non-technical person.

 **2-Step definition file**

-Contains the actual code written by the developer
+A step definition file is a simple file in which developers write the actual code.

+# Cucumber Framework Uses In Various fields

-# Uses of Cucumber Framework in different fields
+Here are some common uses of the Cucumber framework in different domains:

+1-Software Testing<br>
+2-API Testing<br>
+3-Continuous Integration/Delivery (CI/CD)

 ### Cucumber acts as a bridge between the following teams: